Devarsh01/Preprocessing-CLI/README.md

 # Approach
 This project consists of the following milestones:

--Input the Dataset
+- Input the Dataset
--Data Description
+- Data Description
--Handling NULL Values
+- Handling NULL Values
--Encoding Categorical Data
+- Encoding Categorical Data
--Feature Scaling
+- Feature Scaling
--Download the preprocessed Dataset
+- Download the preprocessed Dataset